 Create wireframe for page layouts

 Wire Frames are also known as a page schematic or screen blueprint.
 They are a visual guide that represents the skeletal framework of a website.
-Wireframes are created for the purpose of arranging elements to best accomplish a particular purpose.
+Wireframes are created to arrange elements to best accomplish a particular purpose.

 The home page or landing page of the website.
 Probably the most important.
 It must be impactful and grasp the attention of the viewer.
 Engaging them and encouraging them to explore your content.